Threats for large carnivores in the Czech Republic

 Landscape fragmentation and migration barriers

-motorwayRoad kill (foto J. Červený)
+A motorwayRoad kill

-Hunting in neighboring countries
+Hunting in Slovakia

 Photo: www.lovuzdar.sk